 The great thing about Carcassonne is that it is just as impressive by night as it is by day.
 For this reason we have selected accommodation along the walls of the medieval fortress.
 Here you are perfectly positioned to make the most of the city.

-If you would rather stay out in the countryside, we also have a range of properties along the Canal du Midi.
+If you would rather stay in the countryside, we have a range of properties along the Canal du Midi.
 This option offers guests ultimate tranquility and the chance to do some wine tasting with their host.

 Canal du Midi in Carcassonne - ©Paul Palau